-- A 5,000 square foot commercial kitchen will be constructed at Community Action's 210 O Street location.
-The Healthy Food Access Kitchen will be used by Kinder Bites to prepare healthy meals with fresh produce and other ingredients for children participating in the Food Bank's Summer Food Service Program (SFSP), Community Action's Head Start program, and other early care centers across the city.
-More than 100,000 hot, healthy meals will be prepared and served annually.
-In addition, the kitchen will be used by Lone Tree Foods, a local food sales and distribution company, to wash, cut, and package locally sources foods (produce, meats, and cheeses) to larger retail markets.
-This will result in increased access to locally grown foods in Lincoln and decreased food waste.
+- A 5,000 square foot commercial kitchen has been constructed at Community Action's 210 O Street location.
+The Healthy Food Access Kitchen is used by Kinder Bites to prepare healthy meals with fresh produce and other ingredients for children participating in the Food Bank's Summer Food Service Program (SFSP) and early care centers across the city.
+The kitchen is also used by Lone Tree Foods, a local food sales and distribution company, to store and package locally sourced foods (produce, meats, and cheeses) to healthcare facilities, schools, and retail markets.

-- The Lincoln Fresh truck, operated by the Food Bank, will deliver fresh produce to Lincoln's highest needs neighborhoods (including those with high poverty rates, high obesity rates, and low access to healthy foods as highlighted in CHE's Place Matters study).
-As much as 3,000 pounds of fresh produce will be delivered each week.
+- The Lincoln Fresh truck, operated by the Food Bank, delivers fresh produce to Lincoln's highest needs neighborhoods (including those with high poverty rates, high obesity rates, and low access to healthy foods, as highlighted in CHE's Place Matters study).
+As many as 3,000 pounds of fresh produce are delivered each week.